-Meaningful new restaurant growth will come from brand acquisitions.
-New restaurant openings in existing Recipe brands will consist of both corporate and franchised restaurants, both in new markets where Recipe's restaurants currently do not exist and from the infill of new restaurants in existing, well-developed markets.
+New restaurant openings are likely to occur in both in new markets where Recipe's restaurants currently do not exist and from the infill of new restaurants in existing, well-developed markets.
 Many new restaurants in legacy brands will replace closures of other restaurants where the market has shifted or where a new site is preferred over an older location that requires a major renovation or is no longer the right size for the market.